Matt W. Ransom: Early life

+Career

 After serving as North Carolina Attorney General and as a member of the North Carolina General Assembly, Matt W. Ransom was chosen as one of the three commissioners from North Carolina to the Confederate government at Montgomery, Alabama, in 1861.

 American Civil War

 Ransom was commissioned lieutenant colonel of the 1st North Carolina Infantry Regiment and later colonel of the 35th North Carolina Infantry.
 This regiment was part of his brother Robert's brigade, which Matt later commanded.
 Ransom was promoted to brigadier general on June 13, 1863.
-Ransom saw action in the battles of Seven Pines, the Seven Days Battles, Antietam, Fredericksburg, Plymouth, Weldon, Suffolk and the siege of Petersburg.
+Ransom saw action in the battles of Seven Pines, the Seven Days Battles, Antietam, Fredericksburg, Suffolk, Plymouth, Weldon, and the siege of Petersburg.
 He was wounded three times during the Civil War and finally surrendered at Appomattox.

 Later life

 After the war, Ransom moved to Weldon, North Carolina, in 1866 where he was a planter and lawyer.
 In 1872, he was elected as a Democrat to the United States Senate to fill the vacancy in the term commencing March 4, 1871.
 Ransom was re-elected in 1876, 1883, and 1889 and served from January 30, 1872, to March 4, 1895.
 Ransom served briefly as President Pro tempore of the Senate during the 53rd Congress.
 He was later appointed United States Minister to Mexico and served from 1895 to 1897.

+Following his term as ambassador, Ransom retired to Verona, his estate, and engaged in agricultural pursuits.